 LNG imports jumped from 18,607 mmscm1 (51 mmscmd) in fiscal 2015 to 30,776 mmscm (84 mmscmd) in fiscal 2022, as domestic production was not enough to cater to rising gas demand.
-Despite an expected improvement in domestic gas supply, demand growth is expected to outpace supply and dependence on LNG imports is expected to continue in the long run but would be moderate.
+LNG imports declined by 14% in fiscal 2023 as high international prices impacted domestic demand.
+However, despite an expected improvement in domestic gas supply, demand growth is expected to outpace supply and dependence on LNG imports is expected to continue in the long run but would be moderate.